scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 the Python Scientific Environment.
 The software's modular architecture is based on four main classes and helper classes with well-documented code that allows to easily adapt complex simulations to various needs using the supplied Jupyter Notebooks.
-The code can be a useful tool during Rocket design and operation, allowing to calculate key parameters such as apogee and dynamic stability as well as high-fidelity 6-DOF vehicle trajectory with a wide variety of customizable parameters, from its launch to its point of impact.
+The code can be a useful tool during Rocket design and operation, allowing to calculate of key parameters such as apogee and dynamic stability as well as high-fidelity 6-DOF vehicle trajectory with a wide variety of customizable parameters, from its launch to its point of impact.
 RocketPy is an ever-evolving framework and is also accessible to anyone interested, with an active community